Are cold showers good for Fibromyalgia?

-This question is possibly in the top 10 questions that frequent my inbox, and truth be told, the answer is dependant on a lot of different factors.
+This question is possibly in the top 10 questions that frequent my inbox, and truth be told, the answer is dependent on a lot of different factors.
 There are numerous blog posts about the benefits of cold water therapy for athletes, men wanting more testosterone, and even for those who are trying to beat depression in a nonpharmacological way.
 However, despite the abundance of information on the internet about cold showers, you will come up short when searching for an answer to: Are cold showers good for fibromyalgia?

 I’ll make you deal here and now, I won’t make any crazy claims about how magical cold showers are for Fibromyalgia, without having the research to say for certain, and if I do share some of my own personal views and thoughts behind the question “Are cold showers good for fibromyalgia?” then I’ll let you know beforehand that these are my views, and views based on a decade long career of helping people facilitate recoveries from fibromyalgia.

 I shall assume you are ferociously nodding your head right now, good then, let us get on with the post.

 Cold water therapy has been written about a lot, and I really do mean a lot.
-However, not many related to Fibromyalgia.
+However, not many are related to Fibromyalgia.
 You can find cold showering blog posts on pretty much every single health website going these days.
 I myself could find, and send you, at least 30 articles about the benefits of cold showers within 5 minutes of waking from a drunken stupor!

 Contained within the abundance of cold showering articles, you will find a plethora of absolutely amazing benefits gained if you would only just get into that freezing cold shower at 4;30am.
 However, there is but one problem with these kinds of articles: most, if not all, don’t really have any real science behind them.